e271828e/Flight.jl/prototypes/kernel/NOTES.md

   discrete solution's O(h²) through the same Hermite trials, and the frame-top stamps stay bitwise, having never depended on the method.
-- **A staged write is pending, never applied.** `stage!` from any task touches no live slot; the batch lands at the top of the next frame `run!` advances — and nowhere earlier.
-A batch staged while stopped waits through boundary zero (`init!` runs on the un-drained slot — the contrast with `set_slot!` before `init!`, which makes a holding predicate fire at `t₀`), and the frame's outcome is a pure function of the drained batch: the staged trajectory is bitwise the directly-written one.
+- **A staged write is pending, never applied.** `stage!` from any task touches no live root input; the batch lands at the top of the next frame `run!` advances — and nowhere earlier.
+A batch staged while stopped waits through boundary zero (`init!` runs on the un-drained root input — the contrast with `set_slot!` before `init!`, which makes a holding predicate fire at `t₀`), and the frame's outcome is a pure function of the drained batch: the staged trajectory is bitwise the directly-written one.
 - **Merge is the only coalescing policy, and every check runs at staging.**
   Newest wins per face and untouched faces survive — a sparse `b` batch cannot